-While professional literature search writers typically come from a scientific background, they also have significant experience writing scientific, medical, and technical content, making them perfect for the task.
+While professional literature search writers typically come from a scientific background.
+They also have significant experience writing scientific, medical, and technical content, making them perfect for the task.

 A structured and systematic literature search lays the foundation for a strong CER and strengthens every stage of the clinical data.

 Organization/Attention to details

 In addition, your CER should be approved the first time it is submitted.
-EU MDR is going to cause a lot of delays with your notified body, and the last thing you want is to be waiting for months to get your changes approved.
+EU MDR is going to cause a lot of delays with your notified body.
+And the last thing you want is to wait for months to get your changes for the final approval.

 A professional literature search writer should be up to date on the latest regulations and requirements, be knowledgeable about medical devices and their therapeutic indications, and be strong on clinical knowledge.

-Suppose your device is Class I or Class II and relies heavily on clinical data from the literature and post-market surveillance data, you need a writer with a general clinical and therapeutic knowledge, but you might not need someone who is a specialist in clinical trials data and processes.
+Suppose your device is Class I or Class II and relies heavily on clinical data from the literature and post-market surveillance data.
+Then you may need a writer with general clinical and therapeutic knowledge, but you may not need someone who is a specialist in clinical trials data and processes.

-Lastly, you need to consider the timeframes and deadlines involved in your clinical evaluation.
+Lastly, it would be best if you considered the timeframes & deadlines involved in your clinical evaluation.
 If you have to submit the clinical data within a short timeframe, hiring a literature search writer who can commit to the deadline becomes vital.

 How to find and hire a literature search writer for your Clinical Evaluation Report (CER)

-First you need to define the deadlines for your project.
+First, you need to define the deadlines for your project.

 Next, you want to define the estimated number of hours required for the project.
 This will depend on the novelty of your device, risk classification, and whether you want a partial or full solution.

-Most medical writers today are either freelancers or part of a medical writing company.
-Freelancers can be hired directly through freelance sites online or through local networks and social media.
+Most medical writers today are either freelancers or part of a medical company.
+You can hire freelancers directly through freelance sites online or through local networks and social media.

-Medical writing companies can be found online or in your local community.
-They typically have specialized staff and can provide package solutions for performing various services at once.
+Medical writing companies are available online or in your local community.
+They typically have staff who can provide package solutions for performing various services at once.